-These hydration tips are important for cancer patients, especially when combating the side effects of treatments such as chemotherapy, where dehydration can occur from nausea or diarrhea.
-Fluids that contain electrolytes such as orange juice, milk, or water infused with electrolytes are great beverages to consume regularly.
+These hydration tips are important for cancer patients, especially when combating the side effects of treatments such as chemotherapy, where dehydration can occur from, taste changes, nausea, or diarrhea.
+Fluids that contain electrolytes such as orange juice, milk, or water infused with sodium and potassium are great beverages to drink.

 Interestingly, fluids are not just obtained from liquids.
-You can eat your way through your fluid requirement by indulging on summer fruits and vegetables that have a high water content, such as watermelon, strawberries, broccoli, cucumbers, celery and so many others.
-Try our Watermelon Salad or Cucumber Water for some tasty treats that will quench your thirst.
-Here’s a list of refreshing Summer Coolers that will make your taste buds happy.
+You can eat your way through your fluid requirement by indulging in fruits and vegetables with high water content, such as watermelon, strawberries, broccoli, cucumbers, celery, and many others.